Methods

 DESIGN STRATEGY

-Use an All-in-one platform to help clerks process and analyze data
+Use an all-in-one platform to help clerks process and analyze data

-FIRST EXPLORATION
+EXPLORATION

 The design of lists of cards was dropped and a map visualization was incorporated with a comprehensive dashboard with rankings to offer intuitive geographical insights and ensure a target-oriented and actionable display of performance metrics.